DougRudeen/cascading-dropdowns/README.md

 ## How this works
 The code works by allowing the user to store nested objects in JSON format in the instant Google Sheet's 'document properties.'
-When the user wants to declare a new series of cascading dropdown menus
+When the user wants to declare a new series of cascading dropdown menus, they can do so using the modular dialog boxes that open from the 'Custom' option in the start menu.